-A. Curriculum and Instruction (M.Ed.)
+1. Curriculum and Instruction (M.Ed.)

 Curriculum and Instruction (including Science Education Option) (M.Ed.) - Advanced Program

 This program is designed to meet the needs of experienced practitioners, who seek to broaden and deepen their professional knowledge and to expand the contributions they can make to education.
 Candidates must hold and initial or professional teaching license.
 This program does not lead to licensure.
-Candidates may choose to specialize in science education by taking six (18 credits) courses in science and science education.
+Candidates may choose to specialize in science education by taking five (15 credits) courses in science and science education.
 The core of the degree consists of distribution requirements in the following areas: Foundations of Education, Research and Evaluation, and Specialization.

-This M.Ed. degree concentration requires thirty credits of graduate study.
+This M.Ed. degree option requires 30 credits of graduate study.
 The program is blended with education courses offered online and mathematics courses, taken in the mathematics department, generally on campus.
 Candidates must hold an initial license in mathematics to be admitted to this degree program.
 Those seeking professional licensure in Massachusetts should confirm the degree meets their requirements by contacting the Massachusetts Department of Elementary and Secondary Education.

-The M.Ed. in Curriculum and Instruction: Special Education Option is a 30-credit degree program.
-The program is blended with some courses taught online and some on campus.
+The M.Ed. in Curriculum and Instruction: Applied Behavior Analysis and Education Option is a 30-credit degree program.
+Which can be completed entirely online.
 This program does not lead to a teaching license in any state.
 Candidates must already hold a teaching license (initial or professional) in their state.
-Additionally, they must be working as a classroom teacher of record or they will be unable to complete course assignments, particularly the Action Research Capstone or Internship in Teaching Students with Moderate Disabilities.
+Additionally, they must be working as a classroom teacher of record or they will be unable to complete course assignments, particularly the Action Research Capstone.

-B. Educational Administration (M.Ed.)
+2. Educational Administration (M.Ed.)

 The purpose of the Educational Administration Program is to develop individuals and teams who will guide educational opportunities in our region in the 21st century.
 The program is designed to meet the needs of experienced practitioners who seek to broaden and deepen their professional knowledge and to expand the contributions they can make to education.